 The EIS program offers courses in oral communication, academic writing, pronunciation, and college teaching for international teaching assistants.
-More than 300 international graduate students from many departments and countries take EIS courses each year.
+More than 300 international graduate students from many departments and countries take EIS courses each semester.
 Most students enroll in EIS courses as a result of the placement exams; however, we welcome all international graduate students who want to improve their English skills.

 GS 720: Academic Writing I (3 credits)